Eligibility and School-Aged Children

 Videos and Training

-Autism Spectrum Disorders for Paraprofessionals: Providing Effective Instruction and Supports is designed to provide paraprofessionals with skills and knowledge needed to support students with an ASD in the school setting.
+Autism Spectrum Disorder for Paraprofessionals: Providing Effective Instruction and Supports is designed to provide paraprofessionals with skills and knowledge needed to support students with an ASD in the school setting.
 The course will provide an overview of the potential roles and responsibilities the paraprofessional may be asked to deliver.
-Participants will learn how to carry out their responsibilities while maintaining respect for the students and exhibiting sensitivity to beliefs, values, and cultures.
-Teaming and communication with professionals and parents will also be highlighted.
-The course will provide participants with an overview of ASD including primary and secondary characteristics.
-Information regarding the development and implementation of the Individualized Education Plan (IEP) will be discussed.
-Participants will gain knowledge of educational modifications, accommodations and educational strategies used to support students with ASD.
-A focus of the course will be on understanding interfering behaviors, which students with ASD may demonstrate and effectively supporting the student to reduce these behaviors and increase positive skills.
-The course begins runs on a monthly basis, is facilitated by VCU-ACE Staff, and is free to residents of VA.
+The course begins runs on a monthly basis, is facilitated by VCU-ACE Staff, and is free to residents of Virginia.

 Strategies for Supporting Positive Behaviors in Students with Autism Spectrum Disorder was designed to provide teachers, related service providers, paraprofessionals, administrators, families, and other service providers with skills and knowledge needed to support students with an ASD who demonstrate interfering behavior in the school setting.
 The course provides participants with information regarding the impact of the core deficits of ASD on behavior and positive approaches to understanding behavior.
-Participants will gain knowledge of the functional approach to behavior, providing behavioral support in the educational environment, understanding the behavior chain, the process of conducting a Functional Behavior Assessment, development and implementation of a behavior intervention plan, strategies for intervening with interfering behavior, and identifying and teaching replacement behavior.
-The 4-week course is facilitated by VCU-ACE staff and is free to residents of VA.
+The 4-week course is facilitated by VCU-ACE staff and is free to residents of Virginia.

 Research and Articles